colinyjchung/darkdragons/content/post/aranna-the-astute-astrologer.md

 #### Chekhov's Ticking Time Bombs

-* Thork may be dead, but his wife, Aranna isn't.
+* Thork may be dead, but his wife Aranna isn't.
 Her inheritance?
 800gp of debt to the cult of Loki.
 * The nameless wizard who hired the party to retrieve the soul ring never got his ring
 * Emma Frog, Purple Nurple, and the now deceased Thorn are fugitives from a neighboring region.
 What's their story?
 * Two drunes of the Dolmenwood cult of sorcerers were murdered in cold blood.
+* They're filthy rich with jewelry.
+Better find a way to hide or bank it... bandits abound.

 #### DM Notes to Myself